tomafc330/panda_mask/README.md

 panda_mask
 ==========
-A gem for masking any contact information such as websites, phone numbers, and emails in a string.
+A gem for masking any contact information -- phone numbers and emails -- in a string.

 Why?
 ====